nii-yamagishilab/NELE-GAN/pyHASPI/README.txt

 Differences between the original Matlab implementation by Prof. James M.Kates:
     1).
 In our implementation, we did not apply built-in alignment, so please make sure x and y are already aligned before using this function
     2).
-In our implementation of HASPI version 2, we use sigmoid weight approximation model shown in Eq.(1) in [2] instead of neural network weights
+In our implementation of HASPI version 2, we use sigmoid weight approximation model shown in Eq.(1) in Ref.[2]instead of neural network weights
     3).
-We internally normalized both x and y into rms=1, and SPL level was set to 65 dB 4).
+We internally normalized both x and y into rms=1, and reference SPL level was set to 65 dB 4).
 We only confirmed output results are correct in the case of HL=[0,0,0,0,0,0] (as normal hearing condition).
 Although HL vector can be set arbitrary in the function, we cannot guarantee results are correct since lack of extensive test.

 Reference: